nestybox/sysbox-ee/README.md

 *   Feature prioritization (Sysbox-EE feature requests are prioritized)

-For these reasons, **\*\*we recommend that enterprises that wish to use Sysbox in their IT infrastructure use Sysbox-EE\*\***.

 Sysbox-EE is a drop-in replacement for Sysbox.
-It installs and it's used in the exact same way, but includes the enterprise level features described above.
+It installs and it's used in the exact same way, but includes the additional features listed above.
 On a given host however, either Sysbox or Sysbox-EE must be installed, never both.

-See the [next section](#features--pricing)for a comparison between Sysbox-EE and Sysbox (aka Sysbox Community Edition or Sysbox-CE).
+See the [next section](#features) for a comparison between Sysbox-EE and Sysbox (aka Sysbox Community Edition or Sysbox-CE).

-## Features & Pricing
+## Features

-Sysbox-EE is offered via a **30-day free trial** and a paid subscription after that.

-Features and pricing info are shown below.
+Features are shown below.

 <p align="center">
     <img alt="sysbox" src="./docs/figures/sysbox-features.png" width="1000" />
 </p>

-(\*) For pricing purposes, a "host" is a computer (bare-metal or virtual-machine) with up to 16 CPU cores (32 hyper threads).
-Per-core pricing at **$5 per-core per-month** is also available for hosts with < 8 cores.
-Licensing is per-year.
-Volume discounts available for 50+ per-host licenses or 350+ per-core licenses.

-You can download Sysbox-EE for free and use it during the free trial period.
-Afterwards, we ask that you contact Nestybox for [pricing and payment information](https://www.nestybox.com/pricing).

 If you have questions, you can reach us [here](#contact).